Aditya-code289/sol_documentary/README.md

-# solidity_documentary
+# Solidity_Documentary

-This repo depicts my journey as a solidity developer, Everyday whatever I learn and practice, I commit it on this repository as a proof of my learning and consistency
+- This repo depicts my journey as a solidity developer
+- Everyday whatever I learn and practice, I commit it on this repository as a proof of my learning and consistency